Which air conditioning system is best for your refurbishment?

 1. Landlord refurbishment of a listed office building, Bristol.

-A project Bulb successfully tendered for with a requirement to provide excellent environmental credentials whilst being be sympathetic to a quality refurbishment of a listed building.
+A project Bulb successfully tendered for with a requirement to provide excellent environmental credentials whilst being sympathetic to a quality refurbishment of a listed building.

 Image 1 - 2-Pipe Heat Recovery VRF System